-Andrew Krause has represented clients from a variety of industries in district courts, in the U.S. Patent and Trademark Office (USPTO) and before the U.S. International Trade Commission.
+Andrew Krause has represented clients from a variety of industries in patent litigation in district court and before the Patent Trial and Appeal Board, as well as in strategic patent prosecution and portfolio management.
 Andrew’s clients in the life sciences industry include Genentech, Gilead Sciences and Rigel Pharmaceuticals, while his technology clients include Juniper Networks and Skyworks Solutions.

 From 2008 to 2010, Andrew worked as a patent examiner at the USPTO.